 In Pokémon Diamond, Pearl, and Platinum, an NPC in Oreburgh City will mention that "naming Pokemon makes you feel as if they are your very own".
 The NPC right next to that one says "But he named our Psyduck Yellow just because of its color..."

 Haunter's name in Japan is simply "Ghost" and the Ghost-type is still referred to as such over there.
-The names of some of the earlier Pokémon in Japan are also just whatever they're based on.
+The names of some of the earlier Pokémon in Japan are also just whatever they're based on in Gratuitous English.
 For example, Kakuna is "Cocoon", Pidgeotto is "Pigeon", and Krabby is "Crab".

 As a non-living example, there's also the Psychic-type move called "Psychic".

 Snake also comments on another SSBB character's "creative" naming: R.O.B.
 Specifically, he takes issue with the fact that in Japan it's called...
 Robot.
 He settles with calling it R.O.B. when Otacon points this out.

 More Nintendo examples, from Super Mario Bros.: Yoshi, Birdo, and Toad are apparently not only the names of three characters, but of their entire respective species as well.

 Unagi the giant eel as well, "unagi" being Japanese for eel.